 The team scoring the greater number of goals during a game shall be the winner; if no goals or an equal number of goals are scored, the game shall be termed a "draw".

-(1) Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised.
+DECISIONS OF THE INTERNATIONAL F.A.
+BOARD (1) Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised.
 (2) A goal cannot in any case be allowed if the ball has been prevented by some outside agent from passing over the goal-line.
-If this happens in the normal course of play, other than at the taking of a penalty-kick: the game must be stopped and restarted by the referee dropping the ball at the place where the ball came into contact with the interference, unless it was within the goal-area at that time, in which case it shall be dropped on that part of the goal-area line which runs parallel to the goal-line, at the point nearest to where the ball was when play was stopped.
-(3) If, when the ball is going into goal, a spectator enters the field before it passes wholly over the goal-line and tries to prevent a score, a goal shall be allowed if the ball goes into goal unless the spectator has made contact with the ball or has interfered with play, in which case the referee shall stop the game and restart it by dropping the ball at the place where the contact or interference occurred, unless it was within the goal-area at that time, in which case it shall be dropped on that part of the goal-line, at the point nearest to where the ball when the ball or has a stop the game.
+If this happens in the normal course of play, other than at the taking of a penalty-kick: the game must be stopped and restarted by the referee dropping the ball at the place where the ball came into contact with the interference, unless it was within the goal-area at that time, in which case it shall be dropped on that part of the goal-area line which runs parallel to the goalline, at the point nearest to where the ball was when play was stopped.
+(3) If, when the ball is going into goal, a spectator enters the field before it passes wholly over the goal-line and tries to prevent a score, a goal shall be allowed if the ball goes into goal unless the spectator has made contact with the ball or has interfered with play, in which case the referee shall stop the game and restart it by dropping the ball at the place where the contact or interference occurred, unless it was within the goal-area at that time, in which case it shall be dropped on that part of the goal-area line which runs parallel to the goal-line, at the point nearest to where the ball was when play was stopped.
+IFAB[®] LAW XI Off-side 1.
+A player is in an off-side position if he is nearer to his opponents' goal-line than the ball, unless: (a) he is in his own half of the field of play, or (b) he is not nearer to his opponents' goal-line than at least two of his opponents.
+2. It is not an offence in itself to be in an off-side position A player shall only be penalised for being in an off-side position if, at the moment the ball touches, or is played by one of his team, he is, in the opinion of the referee, involved in active play by: (a) interfering with play, or (b) interfering with an opponent, or (c) gaining an advantage by being in that position.